aliquteenah/ali-bot/README.md

-## Nour Bot modified By Noureddine ouafy
+## Nour Bot modified By aliquteenah